 An ice cream terrine is super easy to serve to guests because it can be made ahead of time and hangs out in the freezer until you’re ready for it.
 Simply remove it from the pan, and slice it up with a large knife…it slices like buttah!

-Serve it topped with fresh fruit if you like, or chocolate syrup, caramel sauce, or anything else you would normally serve with ice cream.
+Serve it topped with fresh fruit if you like, or chocolate sauce, caramel sauce, fruit sauce, or anything else you would normally serve with ice cream.

 Ingredients